This is AI generated summarization, which may have errors. For context, always refer to the full article.

 Mixing the ever-rigorous yet fulfilling hobby of woodworking with the everyday shenanigans of teenage life, Do It Yourself!! is for those looking for a momentary escape into the wholesome mundanities of adolescent clubs and hobby crafts.
 With its striking yet simple coloring-pencil-like visuals, this slice-of-life comedy will no doubt etch itself onto the minds of those who give it a watch.

-Do It Yourself!! starts streaming on October 6 at Crunchyroll.
+Do It Yourself!! started streaming on October 6 at Crunchyroll.

 A group of middle-aged men take center stage in this comedy idol anime.
 Eternal Boys centers around the titular idol group and its late 30- to 40-year old cast, as they attempt to defy idol conventions and overcome their aging bodies in order to achieve their dreams.